Indexing Society of Canada / Société canadienne d’indexation

 - Membership is open to any person, institution, corporation or business interested in the promotion of the Society’s objectives.

 - The annual membership fee of the Society is established by the Executive Committee subject to the approval of a simple majority of the members of the Society present at the Annual General Meeting.
-The annual fee is due on either the first of January or the first of July.
+The annual membership fee is due on the anniversary of the date the member joined.

 - Payment of the annual membership fee entitles members to vote on all matters brought before the Society, to hold office, to receive its newsletter and to enjoy other membership benefits as established by the Society.